On this page

 First, ask the person who posted the photo or video online to take it down.
 If they refuse, or you don’t know who it is, contact the site’s administrator and ask them to remove the photo or video.

 If they don’t respond to your complaint, or you’re not satisfied with their response, you can lodge a complaint with us if the photo or video posted online is hosted by an organisation or agency covered by the Privacy Act.

-The Privacy Act covers organisations with an annual turnover of more than $3 million and operate in Australia, and some other organisations.
+The Privacy Act covers organisations with an annual turnover of more than $3 million that operate in Australia, and some other organisations.
 A number of factors go into deciding if an organisation operates in Australia, including if they have a presence in Australia or carry on a business in Australia.

 Images on Google Street View

 Google Street View images are only taken from publicly accessible places, but identifiable faces and number plates should be blurred.